esiebert/cycling-tracker/README.md

 ## Architecture

-The system has a gRPC API supporting basic authentication with session tokens over TLS, connected to a database, and implementing the actor design pattern.
+Currently, the system exposes a gRPC API supporting basic authentication with session tokens over TLS.

+Next steps:
+- Database connections for logging and persisting workout data

 ## Running the system